Last Updated on July 9, 2026 by Daniel Globe

 What Is the Right Trekking Pole Height?

 The right trekking pole height starts with a simple rule: multiply your height in centimeters by 0.68 to get a good baseline for comfort and efficiency.
 That formula gives you a practical starting point, but your body and terrain still matter.
-If you’re under 5 ft, 100 cm usually fits; 5 ft 1 in to 5 ft 7 in calls for 110 cm, 5 ft 8 in to 5 ft 11 in for 120 cm, and 6 ft or taller for 130 cm.
+If you’re under 5 ft 1 in, 100 cm usually fits; 5 ft 1 in to 5 ft 7 in calls for 110 cm, 5 ft 8 in to 5 ft 11 in for 120 cm, and 6 ft or taller for 130 cm.
 When you stand with the tip on the ground, your elbow should bend to about 90 degrees.
-That position lets you move with control and freedom.
-Trekking pole materials affect how planted the pole feels, while pole weight considerations shape how easily you swing it over long miles.
+Pole material affects how planted the pole feels underfoot, while overall weight shapes how easily you swing it over long miles.
 For uphill travel, shorten poles 5-10 cm; for descents, lengthen them to protect your knees and keep your stride stable.

 How to Measure Trekking Pole Height

 To measure trekking pole height accurately, stand upright with your arms relaxed at your sides and measure from the ground to your elbow; your goal is a pole length that lets your elbows bend about 90 degrees when you grip the handles.
-This simple method gives you reliable pole sizing and supports grip comfort without guesswork.
+This gives you reliable sizing without guesswork.
 If you want a formula, multiply your height in centimeters by 0.68 to estimate the ideal length.
 As a quick reference, choose 100 cm if you’re under 5’1″, 110 cm for 5’1″ to 5’7″, 120 cm for 5’8″ to 5’11”, and 130 cm if you’re 6′ or taller.
-You can fine-tune shorter for climbs and longer for descents, usually by 5-10 cm, to improve balance and ease knee load.
-Accurate measurement helps you move with control, efficiency, and freedom on the trail.
+Fine-tune shorter for climbs and longer for descents, usually by 5-10 cm.

 The Elbow Test for a Proper Fit

 When you’re checking pole fit, use the elbow test: stand upright with your arms at your sides, then confirm the pole length places your hands so your elbows bend to about 90 degrees when the tips touch the ground.
-This elbow positioning gives you a fast, reliable baseline for pole adjustment.
+This gives you a fast, reliable baseline.
 You should see the hand grip land roughly 6 to 8 inches above your elbow, which usually matches efficient load transfer and keeps your posture stable.
-If the fit’s wrong, you’ll feel it in your joints and your rhythm.
 For uphill sections, shorten the poles 5 to 10 cm so you can drive upward without overreaching.
-On descents, lengthen them 5 to 10 cm to widen your base, protect your knees, and improve balance.
-Use the elbow test as a practical check, then fine-tune it for the terrain so your hiking stays efficient, controlled, and free.
+On descents, lengthen them 5 to 10 cm to widen your base and protect your knees.
+Use the elbow test as your baseline, then adjust for terrain.

 Trekking Pole Height by Body Size